betagouv/ComparIA/README.md

 ## Contribute

 compar:IA is a digital common.
-You can help with money, code, translations, or ideas.
+You can help financially, in code, translations, or ideas.

+- **Run your own instance.** compar:IA achieves its mission as instances multiply — and with them, open datasets, benchmarks, and people who understand these tools.
-- **Financially.** compar:IA is funded by DINUM and the French Ministry of Culture, with European support from ALT-EDIC.
+- **Financially.** compar:IA is funded by ALT-EDIC, DINUM and the French Ministry of Culture.
 We are looking for new partners and funders to keep the infrastructure running, add languages, and keep the project independent.
 Reach us at [contact@comparia.beta.gouv.fr](mailto:contact@comparia.beta.gouv.fr).
 - **In code.** The whole platform is open source and we welcome contributions of any size: bug fixes, features, translations, documentation.
 [Open a pull request](https://github.com/betagouv/ComparIA/pulls).
 - **In discussions.** Share ideas, flag issues, or ask questions on [GitHub Discussions](https://github.com/betagouv/ComparIA/discussions).
 - **Any other way.** Partnerships, academic work, media coverage, or spreading the word.
 [Get in touch](mailto:contact@comparia.beta.gouv.fr).